 There is a difference between simply drinking a glass of champagne at home and drinking a glass after having toured the champagne house from which it comes from.
 Not to say that it tastes bad, just that it seems to taste better – or so is my belief after having toured the Champagne region of France this past summer.

-Of course, I say all of this jokingly but also in part to express my deeper appreciate for this delightful bubbly since my trip.
+Of course, I say all of this jokingly but also in part to express my deeper appreciation for this delightful bubbly since my trip.

-The region of Champagne, which was established long before the bubbly was even produced, located in the Northeast of France, a little over 2 hour drive from Paris.
+The region of Champagne, which was established long before the bubbly was even produced, is located in the Northeast of France a little over a 2-hour drive from Paris.

 Stay, See, & Do

 I started my adventure in the former capital of Reims, also called the City of Kings, for being the destination where all coronations of French kings took place.
-It is the most populated city in this mostly agricultural region, and its proximity to Paris (I travel by train to get there), also makes an easy place to visit.
-Whether you are traveling with your family, friends, or partner, if you want to discover all the champagne region has to offer Reims is a good place to start.
+It is the most populated city in this mostly agricultural region, and its proximity to Paris (I traveled by train to get there) also makes it an easy place to visit.
+Whether you are traveling with your family, friends, or partner, if you want to discover all the champagne region has to offer, Reims is a good place to start.

 Room with a view

-Though there are a lot of visitors in Reims, I enjoyed that, unlike larger cities such a Paris, the French experience isn’t watered down, nor played up, for tourists.
+Though there are a lot of visitors in Reims I enjoyed that, unlike larger cities such a Paris, the French experience isn’t watered down, nor played up, for tourists.
 I really enjoy the authentic cultural experience that I had dinning at Cafe du Palais, established in 1930 in Reims.
-It was one of the first time that I tasted the red wine from Champagne – as until then, it didn’t even occur to me that they produced many wines as well in the region.
+It was one of the first times that I tasted the red wine from Champagne – as until then it didn’t even occur to me that they produced many wines in the region.
 When here, try the goat cheese and beef salad.
 The flavors are far more interesting and delicious than it sounds.

 Another fun tour is that of the Carnegie Library, built after World War I from donations made by Andrew Carnegie.
 The art deco decor is symbolic of many Carnegie-funded buildings I am familiar with (think Carnegie Hall in New York City).
 It now serves as a heritage conservation and reading library for the large university population in the city.

-A dining experience that brings you a bit closer to a countryside feel, was at Restaurant Le Vieux Puits, in Ay-Marne, about a half an hour driver from Reims city center.
+A dining experience that brings you a bit closer to a countryside feel was at Restaurant Le Vieux Puits, in Ay-Marne, about a half an hour drive from Reims city center.
 This restaurant serves locally sourced, seasonal products which you can enjoy inside or, on warmer weather, while overlooking the colorful garden outside.
 This is also home to a romantic, very French, B&B lodging experience.